Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Set-AzRecoveryServicesBackupProtectionPolicy.md

 The fifth command gets a base retention policy object, and then stores it in the $RetPol variable.
 The sixth command sets the retention duration to 365 days.
 The seventh command gets the Backup protection policy named NewPolicy, and then stores it in the $Pol variable.
+The eighth and ninth sets the resource group parameters associated with policy which stores the restore points.
 The final command modifies the Backup protection policy in $Pol using schedule policy in $SchPol and the retention policy in $RetPol.

 ## PARAMETERS